Chassis > Rear wheel bearings change on Austin Mini

 Op 02

-Remove the hub nut cap
+Remove the hub grease cap

-Remove the hub nut cap
+Remove the hub grease cap

-Remove the hub nut cap
+Remove the hub grease cap

 Op 03